 Dr Lafleur makes nutritional and supplemental nutrient recommendations based on the patient symptom’s, health questionnaire, blood analysis review and the patient’s family tendencies and history.
 She also uses Applied Kinesiology as another tool for neurological feedback to assess compatibility of the nutrients and refinement to the individual needs.

 She teaches how to use food to serve you and not vice versa.
 In the latter, food that serves your every whim might be at detriment with your optimum health outcome.
 And she teaches that not all food is equal.
-For example the manipulation of certain foods today, whether genetically modified organisms (GMO) or through hybridization processes, might have a severe impact to your resistance and immune expression.
-Symptoms may vary from GI disturbances (colitis, IBS, etc.) to neurological issues (Alzheimers, senility, Parkinsons, some of the most advanced type of neurological deterioration, to any neurological symptom such as loss of balance or lack of concentration, to name a few, or skin problems such as eczema, psoriasis, acne, etc.).
+For example, the manipulation of certain foods today, whether genetically modified organisms (GMO) or through hybridization processes, might trigger an immune response rather then a digestive response.
+In a long run creating self tissue inflammation/destruction, as in degenerative disease, chronic inflammation.
+Symptoms may vary from GI disturbances (colitis, IBS, etc.) to neurological issues (Alzheimer’s, senility, Parkinson’s, some of the most advanced type of neurological deterioration, to any neurological symptom such as loss of balance or lack of concentration, to name a few, or skin problems such as eczema, psoriasis, acne, etc.).

 - Gluten Summit

 In clinical practice, Dr D routinely considers sensitivity issues as an etiological determinant of otherwise inexplicable symptoms.